 The Notes to Financial Statements are an integral part of this statement.

-Little Egg Harbor Township Fire District No. 2 Ocean County, New Jersey Statement of Net Position and Governmental Funds Balance Sheet December 31, 2018
+Little Egg Harbor Township Fire District No. 2 Ocean County, New Jersey Statement of Revenues, Expenses, and Changes in Governmental Fund Balances and Net Position Year Ended December 31, 2020